 New air conditioners use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be combined or used in an existing air conditioning system or heat pump designed for R22.
 Currently, reclamation and recycling of R22 is expected to be satisfactory for existing systems, of course at a much higher cost, allowing time to upgrade systems before the phase-out period.

-“Homeowners don’t need to replace their equipment now, but it’s helpful for them to know their options in this situation,” added Moody.
-“It’s essential to know you can’t mix R22 and R410A.
-When a new R410A system is installed, the outdoor equipment and outdoor coil both need replacing, and the interconnecting refrigerant tubing needs inspecting.
+“Homeowners aren’t required to replace their air conditioner now, but it’s good for them to know their options in this situation,” added Moody.
+“It’s essential to know you can’t combine R22 and R410A.
+When a new R410A system is installed, both the outdoor coil and equipment need replacing, and the interconnecting refrigerant tubing needs inspecting.
 These newer systems are often far more energy-efficient and can significantly save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”